Approved by the Transportation Policy Committee on December 11, 2024

 Issue

-The sources of transportation funding are shifting more and more from federal to state and local resources to fund the growing need for transportation improvements.
-Innovative finance changes in recent transportation reauthorizations and the Infrastructure Investment and Jobs Act (IIJA) of 2021 are positive developments.
-The scope of these financing innovation should be expanded, and new program and approaches should also be introduced.
-New and innovative ways to finance critical transportation infrastructure are essential to meeting the mobility needs of the nation.
+The sources of transportation funding are increasingly shifting from federal to state and local resources to address the continuously growing need for transportation improvements, replacements, and maintenance.
+Innovative finance changes in recent transportation reauthorizations and the Infrastructure Investment and Jobs Act (IIJA) of 2021 and Inflation Reduction Act of 2022 are positive developments that have advanced infrastructure throughout the country.
+Despite these efforts, additional investment is needed to meet outstanding needs and continue progress.
+While the IIJA increased funding nearly 50% compared to the previous authorization, the Federal Highway Administration’s National Highway Construction Cost Index reveals inflation increased the cost of highway construction by 68% from late 2020 through late 2023.
+The scope of these financing innovations should be expanded, and new programs and approaches should also be introduced.
+New and innovative ways to finance infrastructure for all modes of transportation infrastructure must be explored to equitably meet the mobility needs of the nation.

 Rationale